benavianalytics/benavianalytics.github.io/README.md

 ## 🔒 Data Confidentiality

-All figures are masked or slightly adjusted to preserve client confidentiality while demonstrating analytical capability and solution structure.
+All figures are masked or slightly adjusted to preserve company confidentiality while demonstrating analytical capability and solution structure.